-The five vertebrae of the lumbar spine (L1-L5), located directly below the thoracic spine (mid-back) and directly above the sacrum, are separated by shock-absorbing intervertebral discs and supported by muscles and ligaments.
+The five vertebrae of the lumbar spine (L1-L5), located directly below the thoracic spine (mid-back) and are directly above the sacrum (tail bone), are separated by shock-absorbing intervertebral discs and supported by muscles and ligaments.
 These discs are very important for the normal mobility and function of your back.
-Over time, age, genetics and everyday wear-and-tear can contribute to deterioration of these discs, which, when healthy, act as “cushions” for the individual bones of the spine, or vertebrae.

 Each disc is made up of two parts:

 •The nucleus pulposus – the soft, gel-like center of the disc.

 •The annulus fibrosis – the strong, fibrous outer ring that surrounds and supports the nucleus pulposus.